rivezeri/namediscordbot/README.md

 # namediscordbot

-originally a fork from lol banner. the skeleton of the file is the same, however with much expanded functionality.
+keepalive.py is pulled from LOL-banner repo.
+Same with the lol banner idea, however modified duly.
+Credit where it's due.